Bringing Relatives To The UK

 • Your ‘thank you’ payments

 See our web page Going Back to Ukraine for more information.
-In particular, we do not recommend travelling back without first receiving the BRP or setting up your eVisa (which replaces the BRP after December 2024).
+In particular, we do not recommend travelling back without first setting up your eVisa.